 A rather logical combination of heating method and control is radiant heat with an IRt/c for control.
 They work extraordinarily well together, since both the heating and measuring occur right at the surface, where the paint is located.
 The IRt/c reading is unaffected by reflections from the heater, since the spectral response of the 6-14 micron IRt/c lens filters out the shorter wavelengths of the radiant heater energy.

 The IRt/c may be mounted in the shroud or reflector of the radiant heater, such that it can see through the elements.
 Select any of the IRt/c models, depending on the field-of-view required to see past the elements to the painted surface.
 Test the location by turning on the heater with no target present.
 The change in reading should be small.
-Care should be taken in mounting the IRt/c in such a way as to keep its temperature below 200°F (93°C) and to keep the lens clean.
+Care should be taken in mounting the IRt/c in such a way as to keep its temperature below 93°C (200°F) and to keep the lens clean.
 The IRt/c.3x, .5, and .10 are the preferred models for this application because of their built-in air purge.
 They can be used in environments with temperatures up to 121°C (250°F) or higher when the air purge system is used.
 The narrow fields-of-view allow more leeway in positioning, and thus more flexibility in installation.